Profile Pashtuns (also called Pushtan, Paktun or Pathan) are the largest ethnic group in Afghanistan. Though their exact numbers are…+ LEARN MORE

-Pashtun, also called Pushtan, Paktun or Pathan, are the largest ethnic group in Afghanistan.
+Pashtuns (also called Pushtan, Paktun or Pathan) are the largest ethnic group in Afghanistan.
+Though their exact numbers are uncertain and as with other communities are contested, previous estimates have suggested that they make up around 42 per cent of the population.
 They live mainly in the south and the east of the country.
 They have a distinct language called Pashto (an official language since 1936) but also speak Pakhto, which are both Iranian dialects that fall within the Indo-European group of languages.
 They are generally able to speak Farsi when necessary, often relying on the language in the context of trade dealings in the region.
-It is speculated that Pashtun are descendents of Eastern Iranians, who immigrated to the area from Iran.
-However, there is also an interesting legend, which claims that they actually originate from one of Israel's tribes.
-Pashtun are Sunni Muslims and can also be found in the North West Province in Pakistan (about 14 million).
+It is speculated that Pashtuns are descendants of Eastern Iranians, who immigrated to the area from Persia.
+However, there is also an interesting legend, which claims that they actually originate from one of the ancient tribes of Israel.
+Pashtuns are Sunni Muslims and can also be found in Khyber Pakhtunkhwa in Pakistan (about 14 million).
 They are seen as the historic founders of the Afghan Kingdom, with an apparent predominance in administration power until recently.

-The social structure of the Pashtuns is based on the Pashtunwali (or Pukhtunwali) code, which is a mixture of a tribal code of honour and local interpretations of Islamic Law.
+The social structure of the Pashtuns is based on the Pashtunwali (or Pukhtunwali) code, which is a mixture of a tribal code of honour and local interpretations of Shari’a.
 This requires the speaking of Pashtu and the adherence to established customs.
-Hospitality, protection of their guests, defence of property, family honor and protection of the female relatives are some of the most important principles for Pashtuns.
+Hospitality, protection of their guests, defence of property, family honour and protection of the female relatives are some of the most important principles for Pashtuns.
 They rely on the tribal council jirga for the enforcement of disputes and local decision-making, as well as the seclusion of women from all affairs outside the home.
 A major aspect of the Pashtunwali code emphasizes personal authority and freedom.
-Women are required to wear full-length garments known as the burka.
-Culturally the Pashtuns are credited with enjoying music, dancing, poetry and storytelling.
+Women are required to wear full-face and full-length garments known as the burka.
+Pashtun culture is celebrated for its traditional music, dancing, poetry and storytelling.

-Pakistan’s policy has been mainly supportive of the Pashtuns, especially in more recent times, but did not support the claim for self-determination of the 13 million Pashtuns living in the North West Province of the country, out of fear of loosing part of their territory.
+Pakistan’s policy has been mainly supportive of the Pashtuns, especially in more recent times, but does not support the claim for self-determination of the 13 million Pashtuns living in the province of Khyber Pakhtunkhwa, out of fear of losing part of their territory.

-Pashtuns are historically the ruling group in Afghanistan and they have dynamically fought to keep their predominance throughout Afghan history.
+Pashtuns are historically the dominant ethnic community in Afghanistan, and they have actively fought to keep their predominance throughout Afghan history.
 In the years before 1978 Pashtuns made up about 40 per cent of the Afghan population.
 After the Soviet invasion in 1979, some 85 per cent of the more than 3 million Afghan refugees in Pakistan were Pashtuns.
 They have always played a central role in Afghan politics, and their dominant position has been a major catalyst in triggering conflict.
-For example, conflict arose between partners in the coalition which fought the Soviet troops and opposed the regime of Najibullah – the regime of President Rabbani represented the Tajik minority, whereas opposition troops led by Gulbuddin Hekmatyar, and those of the Taliban, were mainly Pashtun.
+For example, conflict arose between partners in the Mujahidin coalition which fought the Soviet troops and opposed the regime of President Mohammad Najibullah.
+Following Soviet withdrawal and that regime’s collapse, President Burhanuddin Rabbani represented the Tajik minority, whereas opposition troops led by Gulbuddin Hekmatyar, and those of the Taliban, were mainly Pashtun.

 The Taliban rule was based on a strict and controversial interpretation of Shari’a law and it was responsible, during its dominance, for grave human rights violations based on gender, and also for ethnic discrimination.
-This period brought severe poverty to Afghanistan, accompanied by food insecurity and large-scale emigration for most Afghans, though some Pushtun communities were treated favorably and buffeted against the worst of the conditions.
-However, though Pashthuns were in power, the majority of the community nonetheless continued to suffer discrimination.
-This was particularly true for Pashtun families who had been moved forcibly to the north more than 100 years earlier by an Afghan King.
-They were left to the mercy of the Tajiks and Uzbeks that are the predominant ethnic groups in the area.
-There have been reports of ethnic massacres at Mazar-e-Sharif in 1997 and 1998 and continuing reports of violence targeted against the Pashtuns (whether or not formerly Taliban supporters) as vengeance for the Taliban regime’s excesses.
+This period brought severe poverty to Afghanistan, accompanied by food insecurity for most Afghans, and large-scale displacement and emigration, though some Pashtun communities were treated favourably and protected against the worst of the conditions.
+However, though Pashtuns were in power, the majority of the community nonetheless continued to suffer discrimination.
+This was particularly true for Pashtun families who had been moved to the north more than 100 years earlier by Amir Abdur Rahman Khan, as part of a state consolidation effort.
+They were left to the mercy of the Tajiks and Uzbeks who are the predominant ethnic groups in the area.
+There have been reports of ethnic massacres at Mazar-e-Sharif in 1997 and 1998 and continuing reports of violence targeted against the Pashtuns (whether or not formely Taliban supporters) as vengeance for the Taliban regime’s excesses.